ShowMeTheGita/sre-demo/README.md

 ### Project structure
 At the root `sre-demo` of the project we find the `docker-compose-sre-demo.yml` and `init.py` responsible for starting the whole operation.
-At the second level we find the `resources` directory which is directly mapped to directory inside the `ansible container` with the same name, as seen in the `docker-compose-sre-demo.yml` file.
-This provides `ansible` with quick and easy access to all `container-related` resources that may need to be copied, updated, etc to or from any other `container`.
-It also contains the `Dockerfiles` used to build the `container images`
+At the second level, under the `resources` directory which is directly mapped to the directory inside the `ansible container` with the same name as seen in the `docker-compose-sre-demo.yml` file, are the `Dockerfiles` and `container entrypoints` used by them.
+These are used by the
-Third level and onwards the directories contain additional configuration files as seen by the directory named, as well as the `ansible-playbooks` and `tasks` that will be executed by `ansible`
+Third levels and downwards the directories contain additional configuration files as seen by the directory name, as well as the `ansible-playbooks` and `tasks` that will be executed by `ansible`
 ```
 sre-demo/
 ├── docker-compose-sre-demo.yml